robotology/robot-testing-framework/README.md

   build system.
   Get [CMake for windows](https://cmake.org/download/) if you have not yet installed.
-  Then simply run the CMake and, set the project (robot-testing) root folder and the desired build folder.
+  Then simply run the CMake and, set the project (robot-testing-framework) root folder and the desired build folder.
   Configure and generate project solution for your favorite IDE (e.g. Visual Studio 17).
   Then open the solution from your IDE and build the project.